odoo/documentation/inventory/overview/process/initial_stock.rst

          additional column allowing you to specify those for the different units added to the inventory adjustment.

-Odoo will highlight in red the lines for which there is a difference between the theoretical quantity on hand, which is automatically computed by the system, and the counted quantity you manually entered.
+The software "Odoo" will highlight in red the lines for which there is a difference between the theoretical quantity on hand, which is automatically computed by the system, and the counted quantity you manually entered.
 Once all the necessary products have been entered, you can hit